boldflight/BibleConverter/test_EPUB/output/2_Kings.md

 [15] When he left there, he met Jehonadab son of Rekab who had been looking for him.
 Jehu greeted him and asked, “Are you as committed to me as I am to you?”
 Jehonadab answered, “I am!”
 Jehu replied, “If so, give me your hand.”
 So he offered his hand and Jehu pulled him up into the chariot.
 [16] Jehu said, “Come with me and see how zealous I am for the Lord’s cause.”
 So he took him along in his chariot.
 [17] He went to Samaria and killed each of Ahab’s remaining family members who were in Samaria until he destroyed them, in keeping with the Lord’s message which he had announced to Elijah.

+### Jehu Executes the Prophets and Priests of Baal

 [18] Jehu assembled all the people and said to them, “Ahab worshiped Baal a little; Jehu will worship him with great devotion.
 [19] So now, bring to me all the prophets of Baal, as well as all his servants and priests.
 None of them must be absent, for I am offering a great sacrifice to Baal.
 Any of them who fails to appear will lose his life.”
 But Jehu was tricking them so he could destroy the servants of Baal.
 [20] Then Jehu ordered, “Make arrangements for a celebration for Baal.”
 So they announced it.